uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/refactor-build.rst

 Finally, we invoke the |uobjcoll| build command in order to build the ``hello-mul``
 |uobjcoll|.

-..  note::  The above ``Makefile`` assumes |uberspark| is installed within ``/c/workspace/uberspark``
-            using a WSL/Ubuntu development environment.
-You will need to replace this with the appropriate directory where |uberspark| is installed based on your development environment.
-            See |genuser-guide-ref|:::ref:`genuser-guide-install-installinguberspark`
-            for more details.

 Similarly, we amend the ``Makefile`` ``clean`` target to remove the ``uobjcoll/_build`` folder, which will cleanup all the |uobjcoll| build artifacts.